- Language school

 The School that offers primary and secondary education.

 The Preschool for children 2 years and older.

-The Cultural Department in charge of all cultural programs, such as the Workshop Theater, the Mixed Choir and the Julio Alberto Hernández Male Choir, in addition to managing the Exhibition Gallery and the Patrick N. Hughson Auditorium.
+The Cultural Department in charge of all cultural programs, such as the Workshop Theater, the Mixed Choir, the Julio Alberto Hernández Male Choir and the Escuela de Arte y Cultura, in addition to managing the Exhibition Gallery and the Patrick N. Hughson Auditorium.